utat-ss/HERON-documentation/getting-started/install-mac.md

-# Installing Software on macOS
+# Software Installation - Mac

-The following tutorial will help you install the AVR toolchain on macOS.
+Please ask us for help if you encounter any issues.
+See the "Software Installation" page for descriptions of what these tools do.

 ## Homebrew

-To begin, we will install Homebrew, a tool that allows you to easily install other command-line programs on your Mac.
-It takes care of many details, like updating dependencies and managing versions so you don't have to.
+Homebrew is a tool that allows you to easily install and update other command-line programs.
+This will help us install the other programs more easily.

 To install Homebrew, run